ParnyanAtaei/visual-search-engine/README.md

 For computational efficiency, especially on GPU hardware, these images are processed in mini-batches during the feature extraction phase, optimizing throughput.

-Next, a **FAISS index** is created from these image features, enabling efficient similarity search.
-During a query, the inner product between the query image's embedding and the indexed image embeddings is then calculated using the FAISS search() method to find similar images.
+Next, like CLIP-based visual search engine, a **FAISS index** is created from these image features, enabling efficient similarity search.
+During a query, the inner product between the query image's embedding and the indexed image embeddings is then calculated using the FAISS **search()** method to find similar images.
 The Gradio-based demo results are as follow:

 <table style="width:100%;">
   <tr>